 Culture and conservation are inextricably linked.

 - 80% of the world’s remaining biodiversity is on the land lived on by indigenous communities

 - Science proves that indigenous people are the best guardians of this land

 - It has protected them and they have protected it for thousands of years BUT….

 - Indigenous communities can not be its guardians if they are forced by economic duress, land degradation and climate change to move from their land to find work in cities, to kill wildlife for food or to sell their land and timber.

-If we help to save indigenous land, we help protect indigenous cultures and we protect the planet.
+If we protect indigenous cultures, we protect the planet.
 We must protect the protectors.